The Dangers of Drinking and Swimming Cold Water

 Triggers Sore Throat

 Similarly, as a cold winter's day can give you a runny nose and congest your sinuses, super cold water makes a similar physical reaction.
-As such, your body makes bodily fluid (mucus) as a natural humidifier to warm any ingested cold air or fluid.
-The thing that matters is that this physical reaction is unnecessary on account of cold water, and it brings about additional bodily fluid (mucus) piling up in your pipes, therefore making your throat sore.
+Your body makes bodily fluid (mucus) a natural humidifier to warm any ingested cold air or fluid.

 Lowers Heart Rate